 Two royal weddings and a royal birth last year, another royal birth to come this year and a queen who has been queen longer than any other monarch.
-Our Blue Badge Guide Emma Matthews take us on a Royal London Tour and shows us the highlights of the reign of Queen Elizabeth II and of her fascinating forebears going back a thousand years.
+Our Blue Badge Guide Emma Matthews takes us on a Royal London Tour and shows us the highlights of the reign of Queen Elizabeth II and of her fascinating forebears going back a thousand years.

 Crowns and Jewels

 See the priceless crown jewels safe in their vault in the Tower of London.
 Hear how they were melted down and recast and marvel at the ‘Star of Africa’ cut from the largest diamond ever mined.
 Discover how the Tower has been a Royal Palace and fortress since soon after the Norman Conquest, including being the place where many a traitor has been executed.
 Walk through Westminster Abbey where Britain’s kings and queens have been crowned.

 Follow in the steps of princesses and duchesses on their wedding days at Westminster Abbey and St Paul’s Cathedral.
 See the grave of the Unknown Warrior, brought from Flanders, on which the Queen Mother laid her wedding bouquet in 1923.
 Megan Markle followed this melancholy tradition after her wedding to Prince Harry.
 When the Queen married in 1947 women all over England sent her their wartime clothing ration coupons for her wedding dress but she had saved up her own and they were all returned.

 Join the Queen’s Guard on their daily duties.
 Witness the world famous spectacle of top soldiers performing a centuries old ritual, protecting the Queen at Buckingham Palace and St James’s Palace.
 They look splendid in their red uniforms and black busbys as they march in perfect time to their regimental bands.
 Some of the musical choices might surprise you.